Disrespectful Communication and Relationships

 Bullies operated by different principles and

-The law can only do so much, as a result,
+The law can only do so much to effectively deal with bullies,

 It is up to you!

-Reject Bullying addresses the 4Rs of Workplace Bullying: our
+Reject addresses the 4Rs of Workplace Bullying: your

 Ability to Recognise bullying and other disrespectful interactions